 To distinguish between requirements linked to test cases and those linked to assesslets, MQC additionally reads requirement.html.
 Here, MQC fetches the data from the two tables

 • Requirements Results

-This table contains all requirements except those which are only linked to test cases but not to assesslets.
-It even contains requirements not linked at all, which are assumed to be not testable.
+This table contains all requirements linked to test cases.
+Additionally it contains requirements not linked at all, which are assumed to be not testable.

-Requirements Assesslet Results
+• Requirements Assesslet Results

-This table contains all requirements linked to both test cases as well as assesslets.
+This table contains all requirements linked to assesslets.